yeshwanthkesani/cloud/README.md

 6. Submit a pull request with your new folder, and include a URL link to it whenever sending an email to Loren to pull your additions.

-Generally avoid commiting datasets in the workshop repo.
+Generally avoid commiting datasets in the cloud repo.
 Pull data directly from GitHub, Google Sheets and APIs.

 <!--